niranjantdesai/bayesian-learning/README.md

 # Running instructions

 * To run SGLD experiment: python code/sgld_final_code/SGLD-64/train.py
-* Jupyter notebook can be run from the code directory as the base
+* Jupyter notebooks for SGLD and PBP can be run from the code directory as the base
+* Jupyter notebooks for Monte Carlo dropout and Bayes by Backprop can be run in Google Colab directly